aws-samples/aws-terraform-pipeline/README.md

 `build_timeout` is the CodeBuild project build timeout.
 It defaults to 10 (minutes).

 `terraform_version` controls the terraform version.
-It defaults to latest.
+It defaults to 1.5.7.

 `checkov_version` controls the [Checkov](https://www.checkov.io/) version.
 It defaults to latest.

 `tflint_version` controls the [tflint](https://github.com/terraform-linters/tflint) version.
-It defaults to 0.33.0.
+It defaults to 0.48.0.

 `checkov_skip` defines [Checkov](https://www.checkov.io/) skips for the pipeline.
 This is useful for organization-wide policies, removing the need to add individual resource skips.